-- to provide a downtown area that serves the residents to the Town of Moosonee and tourists; - ii) to provide opportunities to develop employment opportunities for the present and future residents; - iii) to ensure that there are sufficient lands designated for development opportunities at all times; - iv) to provide lands for retail and tourism commercial development in close proximity to the railway station and residents of the Townsite: - v) to provide for an attractive Community Core that will encourage investment in the Town of Moosonee; and, - vi) to provide opportunities for residential infilling and intensification.
+- i) To provide a downtown area that serves the residents to the Town of Moosonee and tourists; - ii) To provide opportunities to develop employment opportunities for the present and future residents; - iii) To ensure that there are sufficient lands designated for development opportunities at all times; - iv) To provide lands for retail and tourism commercial development in close proximity to the railway station and residents of the Townsite; - v) To provide for an attractive Community Core that will encourage investment in the Town of Moosonee; and, - vi) To provide opportunities for residential infilling and intensification.

-Permitted uses in the Community Core area include retail, office, secondary schools, large-scale institutional uses servicing the surrounding areas, restaurants, accommodation, tourist commercial uses, residential units, and multiple residential uses
+Permitted uses in the Community Core area include retail, office, secondary schools, large-scale institutional uses servicing the surrounding areas, restaurants, accommodation, tourist commercial uses, residential units, and multiple residential uses.